Sharpy796/GlimmersExpanded/README.md

 Please, especially give me feedback on the alchemy part of the mod!
 Depending on how difficult or tedious the alchemy ends up being, I may change the materials involved.

 Also, for those wondering, this is compatible with a multitude of mods, the most notable being Pride Glimmers (which also adds spells and shelves inside of the glimmer bunker).
+However, make sure this mod goes **below** any mods that add glimmers through this mod.
+When in doubt, place this mod at the bottom of the mod list.

-If you do find a bug, please let me know and I'll look into patching it as soon as I can.
+If you find any bugs, please let me know and I'll look into patching it as soon as I can.

 Here's the link to the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3316355233) version of the mod!